Table Of Contents

 • Transport layer protocols are connected to applications and network layer protocols.
 They are most often represented by simple modules, currently TCP, UDP, and SCTP are supported.
 TCP has several implementations: Tcp is the OMNeT++ native implementation; TcpLwip module wraps the lwIP TCP stack; and TcpNsc module wraps the Network Simulation Cradle library.

 • Network interfaces are represented by compound modules which are connected to the network layer protocols and other network interfaces in the wired case.
-They are often modeled as compound modules containing separate modules for queues, classifiers, MAC, and PHY protocols.
+They are usually modeled as compound modules containing separate modules for queues, classifiers, MAC, and PHY protocols.

 • Physical layer protocols are compound modules also being part of network interface modules.

 • Interface table maintains the set of network interfaces (e.g. eth0, wlan0) in the network node.
-Interfaces are registered dynamically during initialization of network interfaces.
+Interfaces are registered dynamically during the initialization of network interfaces.

 • Mobility modules are responsible for moving around the network node in the simulated scene.
 The mobility model is mandatory for wireless simulations even if the network node is stationary.
 The mobility module stores the location of the network node which is needed to compute wireless propagation and path loss.
 Different mobility models are provided as different modules.
 Network nodes define their mobility submodule with a parametric type, so the mobility model can be changed in the configuration.